 All aboard the safety innovation train!
-Teens in the Driver Seat and Union Pacific are looking for the most innovative idea to prevent pedestrian rail crossing incidents.
+Teens in the Driver Seat and Union Pacific are looking for the most innovative idea to prevent rail crossing incidents.
 The innovations could be communication campaigns, awareness activities, new technology, or infrastructure advancements.
 There are two winning groups, Junior High and High School.
-In each age group, the first place winners in each category will receive $500 for their school, 2nd place $250, and 3rd place $100.
+In each age group, the first-place winners in each category will receive $500 for their school, 2nd place $250, and 3rd place $100.

 Students must pitch their idea in one of the following formats: